iximeow/rmalloc/README.md

-it probably caught the segfault rmalloc uses to probe if a page can be used for a new allocation, and thought the fault was due to its own behavior. `vim`, `bash`, and `collect2` both do this, to name a few. some applications do not chain signal handlers on the assumption they have exclusive interest in signals or signal handling, so naively overwriting the `SIGSEGV` handler will irreparably break `rmalloc`.
+it probably caught the segfault rmalloc uses to probe if a page can be used for a new allocation, and thought the fault was due to its own behavior. `vim`, `bash`, and `collect2` do this, to name a few. some applications do not chain signal handlers on the assumption they have exclusive interest in signals or signal handling, so naively overwriting the `SIGSEGV` handler will irreparably break `rmalloc`.